davisjoseph6/learn_C/README.md

 C programming language (only, for now):
 - without using C libraries
 - using vim editor on Ubuntu version 22.04.5 LTS or higher.
+- how to write programs given at the end.

 # Algebraic geometry
 - Algebraic geometry